 One of the more recent additions to the Breeders’ Cup World Championships, the Breeders’ Cup Dirt Mile was added to the lineup in 2007 as a counterpart to the Breeders’ Cup Mile, which is run on the turf.
 Open to horses aged three and older, the race carries a purse of $1 million.
-For 2018, the Dirt Mile will be run on the first day of the Breeders’ Cup, Friday, November 2.
+For 2018, the Dirt Mile will be run on the second day of the Breeders’ Cup, Saturday, November 3.

 Breeders’ Cup Dirt Mile Betting

 Consistently one of the best betting races on the Breeders’ Cup card, it’s always worthwhile to tune in early on Friday for the race, just as it’s always worthwhile to do your Breeders’ Cup Dirt Mile betting with one of these highly recommended online racebooks.

 |#1||50% Sign Up Bonus - Up to $250||50%||REVIEW||CLAIM OFFER|

 |#2||50% Sign Up Bonus - Up to $2500||50%||REVIEW||CLAIM OFFER|

 |#3||$1,000 Sign Up Bonus||100%||REVIEW||CLAIM OFFER|

 |#4||75% Sign Up Bonus - Up to $1000||75%||REVIEW||CLAIM OFFER|